TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 \q                      # Quit (postgres)
 ```

 If you are not yet familiar with SQL, you should try to execute also some additional SQL commands just for the fun of it.
-See [Appendix A](a-technology-tutorials.md) for some SQL tutorials.
+See [appendix A](a-technology-tutorials.md#sql-and-relational-databases) for some SQL tutorials.

 > TIP: If you have installed some database GUI tool, you can run `taito db proxy` to display database connection details and you can use those details to connect to the local database.